TheCyberArcher/Archlinux-Privacy/README.md

 <br />

-We therefore install "yay" an AUR helper which will retrieve everything that is not found in the official arch repositories by searching the user repository :
+We therefore install [yay](https://github.com/Jguer/yay) an [AUR helper](https://wiki.archlinux.org/title/AUR_helpers) which will retrieve everything that is not found in the official arch repositories by searching the user repository :

 ```git clone https://aur.archlinux.org/yay.git``` \
 ```cd yay``` \